Courses

 Main Campus

-NURS 419 - Clinical Capstone Practicum
+NURS 419 - Clinical Practicum

 This nursing course focuses on improving professional nursing skills in a clinical capstone experience.
 The major focus is on mastering clinical decision making skills and preparing for independent professional practice.
 Weekly seminars cultivate critical thinking and clinical judgment, group process, discussion, communication, transitioning from student to newly licensed nurse along with the role of future nursing leaders and managers.